 (i) Violation of any regulations of the Club.

-(iv) Destruction or defacing, theft, damaging of and/or removal of Club property.
+(iv) Destruction, defacing, theft, damaging of, and/or removal of Club property.

 (v) Criminal conviction for an offence or offences detrimental to the Club's reputation.

-(vi) Publishing of comments or pictures via social media platforms, or any other such activity which may cause harm to the reputation of the club, it's members or employees.
+(vi) Publishing comments or pictures via social media platforms, or any other such activity which may cause harm to the reputation of the Club, its members, or employees.

 2. CORE VALUES